sarahzinger/rot13/README.md

 ## To use:

 * clone the repo
-* to encrypt simply type from inside your repo:
+* to encrypt/decrypt simply type from inside your repo:
-` node rot13.js encrypt "Your message for encryption" `
+` node rot13.js "Your message for encryption" `
-* to decrypt simply type from inside your repo:
-` node rot13.js decrypt "Your message for decryption" `
 * profit